Arthur Moss: Gargoyle

 In August 1921, they began publishing Gargoyle, an intense literary magazine.
 Gargoyle published reproductions of Henri Matisse, Pablo Picasso, André Derain, Amedeo Modigliani, Paul Cézanne.
-Writers contributing to the publication included Ezra Pound, Robert Coates, Malcolm Cowley, Hart Crane, Stephen Vincent Benét, Hilda Doolittle, Edna St. Vincent Millay, and Sinclair Lewis.
+Writers contributing to the publication included Ezra Pound, Robert Coates, Malcolm Cowley, Hart Crane, Stephen Vincent Benét, H.D., Edna St. Vincent Millay, Sinclair Lewis and Cuthbert Wright.
 Without outside backing and lacking a subscriber base, in October 1922, Gargoyle ceased publication.
 For the next few years Arthur would write a column for The New York Times and the Paris Herald.

 Hemingway

 Ernest Hemingway and his wife moved to Paris in December 1921.
 He loved books and frequented Shakespeare and Company where he met Moss, who convinced Hemingway to submit articles to Gargoyle.
 These early writings drew the attention of Robert McAlmon.
 The original writings are now in the JFK Library.

 Boulevardier

 In 1927 Arthur began publishing Boulevardier with Erskine Gwynne.
 Patterned after The New Yorker, one of the regular illustrators was Raymond Peynet.
 Contributors included Michael Arlen, Noël Coward, Louis Bromfield, Sinclair Lewis and Ernest Hemingway.

 Moss and Gilliam divorced in 1931.
 By 1932 he married Evalyn Marvel.
 He was survived by his widow Doreen Vidal.